-where $N_T$ is the number of timesteps.
-We define the annual energy that is lacking (i.e., generation shortfall) in country i during European scarcity as where we chose the absolute value of $M_i$ for convenience of interpretation. $L_i$ is given in $\mathrm{TWh/y}$ A high value of $L_i$ characterizes a country which would favor to import a lot of energy during European scarcity whereas a low value of $L_i$ indicates a country whose generation shortfall can often be balanced by imports.
-In order to compare values of $L_i$ with loads, we provide country values for $D_i$ in the Supplementary Material E. The European sum is $\sum_i D_i \approx 3100 \ \mathrm{TWh}$ .
+where N_T is the number of time steps.
+We define the annual energy that is lacking (i.e., generation shortfall) in country i during European scarcity as where we chose the absolute value of M_i for convenience of interpretation.
+L_i is given in TWh yr-1.
+A high value of L_i characterizes a country which would favor importing a large quantity of energy during European scarcity, whereas a low value of L_i indicates a country whose generation shortfall can often be balanced by imports.
+In order to compare values of L_i with loads, we provide country values for D_i in the Supplement S5.
+The European sum is $\sum_i D_i \approx 3100 \text{ TWh yr}^{-1}$.

-$$L_i = \frac{\sum{t \in T_i} |M_i(t)|}{20u},\tag{7}$$
+$$L{i} = \frac{\sum{t \in T{i}} |M{i}(t)|}{20y},$$ (7)

-Values for $\nu$ and L during the reference period are shown in Fig. 3a,b.
-Large consumers like Germany and France are also the dominant contributors to European scarcity in terms of missing energy (cf. Fig. 3a).
+Values for ν and L during the reference period are shown in Fig. 3a, b.
+Large consumers like Germany and France are also the dominant contributors to European scarcity in terms of missing energy (see Fig. 3a).
 The German contribution corresponds to approximately 8% of the European annual load of 3100 TWh.
-However, the role of these countries, for example, in comparison to Eastern Europe or Benelux, is less pronounced if only the occurrence of negative mismatch events $\nu$ is considered (cf. Fig. 3b).
+However, the role of these countries, for example, in comparison to eastern Europe or Benelux, is less pronounced if only the occurrence of negative mismatch events v is considered (see Fig. 3b).
 The reason for their strong impact on L is thus primarily rooted in the high absolute values of their mismatches rather than their frequency.
 Moreover, a large consumer also has a bigger influence on the Europe-wide mismatches which implies that the conditions in Eq.
 (5) are not independent.
-For example, the European mismatch can be negative because of an elevated

-German mismatch and in such a situation a high contribution to L would be observed.
-Interestingly, there is considerable spread regarding $\nu$ in different countries (Fig. 3b).
-Greece and Norway contribute the least often to European scarcity (less than 40%) while Central Europe contributes around 50 - 60 % of the time.
+For example, the European mismatch can be negative because of an elevated German mismatch and in such a situation a high contribution to L would be observed.
+Interestingly, there is considerable spread regarding ν in different countries (Fig. 3b).
+Greece and Norway contribute the least often to European scarcity (less than 40%) while central Europe contributes around 50-60 % of the time.

-Next, we focus on changes until the end of the 21st century
+Next, we focus on changes until the end of the 21st century:

-In France, Benelux, Scandinavia, the British Isles and most countries in Central Europe the negative mismatch contribution occurence $\nu$ and the respective negative energy contribution L increase (cf. Fig. 3c,d).
+In France, Benelux, Scandinavia, the UK, Ireland and most countries in central Europe the negative mismatch contribution occurrence ν and the respective negative energy contribution L increase (see Fig. 3c, d).
 In these countries it becomes more likely that a Europe-wide scarcity coincides with a local scarcity and the amount of required backup energy increases.
 In turn, these countries can not alleviate the overall shortage by exporting excess generation.
-This points to a stronger homogeneity of wind power generation in Central Europe which is discussed in more detail below.
-An increase of the occurence $\nu$ can also be observed for Eastern and South Eastern Europe, excluding Greece, with high inter-model agreement (cf. Fig. 3d).
-However, these increases are weak in terms of energy contributions (cf. Fig. 3c).
+This points to a stronger homogeneity of wind power generation in central Europe which is discussed in more detail below.
+An increase in the occurrence ν can also be observed for eastern and southeastern Europe, excluding Greece, with high intermodel agreement (see Fig. 3d).
+However, these increases are weak in terms of energy contributions (see Fig. 3c).

-An opposite trend is observed in Spain, where transnational balancing is facilitated as negative mismatch contributions L become weaker (cf. Fig. 3c).
-At the same time, models generally disagree on the sign of change regarding $\Delta\nu$ (cf. Fig. 3d).
+An opposite trend is observed in Spain, where transnational balancing is facilitated as negative mismatch contributions L become weaker (see Fig. 3c).
+At the same time, models generally disagree on the sign of change regarding Δv (see Fig. 3d).
 Combined, this indicates weaker but not less frequent negative contributions of Spain.
-Moreover, Greece shows favourable changes for the European system in terms of energy contributions and occurences with a high inter-model agreement (cf. Fig. 3c,d).
-This finding is particularly interesting as Grams et al. (2017) show that a combination of wind parks allocated in the North Sea and the Balkans allows to reduce volatility substantially under current climatic conditions.
-Based on our results, this positive effect from incorporating the Balkans would further be enhanced under strong climate change.
+Moreover, Greece shows favorable changes for the European system in terms of energy contributions and occurrences with a high intermodel agreement (see Fig. 3c, d).
+This finding is particularly